 What does the EU think?
 Leaders, including German Chancellor Angela Merkel, have made it clear they want the separation to move as soon as possible and warned the UK it can’t cherry pick EU privileges while shirking responsibilities.

 Spike in racism?
 Police are investigating allegations of racist abuse in the wake of the vote, and people have taken to social media to express their disgust and alarm.

-So who's going to lead Britain now?
+So who’s going to lead Britain now?
 Although nothing is set in stone, former London Mayor Boris Johnson is a serious contender to succeed Cameron.
-He has tried to reassure "Remain" voters, saying bridges must be built.

 Market jitters: European stocks and the pound were hammered Monday, though they showed signs of recovery Tuesday.
 Nonetheless, Britain lost its top-notch credit ratings from Standard & Poor’s and Fitch, while Moody’s changed its outlook on Britain to “negative.”
 UK Treasury chief George Osborne broke the bad news that a Brexit would mean spending cuts and higher taxes for Britain,